CARTAvis/manual_source/source/about_gui.rst

 The main window consists of a set of panels and each panel may hold multiple tabs.
 For example, in the above figure there are six panels in the main window and there are two tabs in the bottom-right panel.
 A tab may be detached to become a floating widget.
-The menu bar provides control options, such as image input/output, lanuching widgets, getting helps, etc. The widget bar provides tools to view or analyze images.
+The menu bar provides control options, such as image input/output, launching widgets, getting helps, etc. The widget bar provides tools to view or analyze images.